-- DTMF Code [1234]: DTMF (RTP RFC2833) code used to perform the door opening. - Automatic Door Opening (DOORMATIC) [disabled / enabled]: defines whether each of the doors should open automatically with the set delay.
-It can be enabled whenever the general parameter for automatic door opening of the outdoor unit is enabled (this functionality is not compatible with DTMF opening).
+- ➤ Label: name that will appear on the preview, incoming call and ongoing call panel to identify the door. - ➤ HTTP Command Opening [disabled/enabled]: set whether the HTTP command is sent when the door is opened. - Automatic Door Opening (DOORMATIC) [disabled/enabled]: defines whether each of the doors should open automatically with the set delay.
+Its selection will be available whenever the general parameter for automatic door opening of the outdoor unit is enabled.

-For further information about the configuration above parameters of external units please refer to the specific manual of each video intercom.
-For GetFace IP refer to "GetFace IP Configuration Guide with Indoor Units" and the specific documentation of "Zennio GetFace IP" (available at www.zennio.com).
+For further information about the configuration above parameters of external units GetFace IP, please refer to the "Z41 COM / Z70 + GetFace IP Configuration Guide" and the specific documentation of "Zennio GetFace IP" (available at www.zennio.com).

-2.1.17.1.2 General Outdoor Unit
+2.1.13.1.2 General Outdoor Unit

-Whenever a call is received from a video intercom whose identification code (ID) does not match any of the parameterized ones for the rest of the enabled outdoor units (see outdoor unit ID, section 2.1.17.1.1), the call will be visualized on the generic outdoor unit panel.
+Whenever a call is received from a video intercom whose identification code (ID) does not match any of the parameterized ones for the rest of the enabled outdoor units (see outdoor unit ID, section 2.1.13.1.1), the call will be visualized on the generic outdoor unit panel.

-After enabling Generic Outdoor Unit, in "Video Intercom" (see section 2.1.17.1), a new tab with the same name is created:
+After enabling Generic Outdoor Unit, in "Video Intercom" (see section 2.1.13.1), a new tab with the same name is created:

-Figure 38.
+Figure 29.
 Generic Outdoor Unit

-This tab is analogous to "Outdoor Unit N", but the video intercom identification fields (Outdoor unit ID and Set Static IP) are excluded.
+This tab is analogous to "Outdoor unit n", but the video intercom identification fields (Outdoor unit ID and Set Static IP) are excluded.

-For more information on the configuration of the parameters see section 2.1.17.1.1.
+For more information on the configuration of the parameters see section 2.1.13.1.1.

-2.1.17.2 INTERNAL CALL (LICENSE REQUIRED)
+2.1.13.2 INTERNAL CALL (LICENSE REQUIRED)